microsoft/sbom-tool/docs/sbom-tool-arguments.md

   Validate -options - Validate a build artifact using the manifest.
 Optionally also verify the signing certificate of the manifest.

     Option                   Description
-    BuildDropPath (-b)       The root folder of the drop directory to validate.
+    BuildDropPath (-b)       Specifies the root folder of the drop directory containing the final build artifacts (binaries and executables) for which the SBOM file will be validated.
+This is the directory where the completed build output is stored.
     ManifestDirPath (-m)     The path of the directory where the manifest will be validated.
 If this parameter is not specified, the manifest will be validated in {BuildDropPath}/_manifest directory.
     OutputPath (-o)          The path where the output json should be written. ex: Path/output.json CatalogFilePath (-C)     This parameter is deprecated and will not be used, we will automatically detect the catalog file using our standard directory structure.
 The path of signed catalog file that is